 The purpose of the Junior Fellows Internship Programme at the Office of the Rector is:

-The programme accepts Junior Fellows to work in the Office of the Rector for a period of four months.
-Running parallel to most university semesters, Junior Fellows are selected twice per year, once in May-June for the fall term and once in October-November for the spring term.
+Running parallel to most university semesters, Junior Fellows are selected twice per year, once in May-June for the fall term and once in September-October for the spring term.
 The fall term begins in mid-August and lasts until mid-December.
-The spring term runs from early February to the end of May.
+The spring term runs from February to May.
 Visit the Application Process page for the specific dates for each term.

 Participants in this programme have the opportunity to engage in a number of ongoing initiatives that provide a unique window into the working processes of the University.
 Junior Fellows support the work of the Office of the Rector in the following areas: